Insider Career Guides

 Because cold outreach is highly inefficient, the tech industry is shifting toward dedicated referral marketplaces.

-A referral marketplace connects job seekers directly with verified employees who have explicitly opted in to provide referral support.
+A insider marketplace connects applicants directly with verified employees who have explicitly opted in to provide application routing support.
 Here is why this model is rapidly becoming the standard:

-• Escrow-Protected Transactions: To compensate the employee for their time (reviewing your resume, answering questions, and navigating the internal portal), these platforms use a paid model.
-However, the money is held safely in escrow.
-You pay upfront, but the referrer only receives the funds after they upload concrete proof that the referral was submitted.
+• Milestone-Protected Bookings: To compensate the employee for their time (reviewing your resume, answering questions, and navigating the internal portal), these platforms use a paid model.
+However, the money is held safely in milestone protection.
+You pay upfront, but the insider only receives the funds after they upload concrete proof that the referral was submitted.
 If they fail to submit it, you get a refund.
 Learn more in our How It Works guide—or read is paying for a job referral worth it?

 How to Craft the Perfect Referral Request

 Whether you use a marketplace or attempt a cold LinkedIn message, your initial outreach needs to be flawless.
 Keep it short, hyper-relevant, and low-friction.
-For copy-paste templates, see our perfect referral request template.
+For copy-paste templates, see our perfect routing request template.

 Bad Example: "Hi, I need a job.
 Please refer me to your company.
 Here is my resume."